scgolang/oscsync/README.md

 #### Master

-The master MUST provide a counter that gets updated every time the master moves forward one bar.
+The master MUST provide a counter that the current bar.

+The counter MUST be broadcast to all registered slaves every time the master moves forward one bar.

 #### Slave

-The slave MUST position itself according to the master's counter.
+A slave MUST position itself according to the master's counter.

+A slave registers it's IP address and listening port with a master whenever it wishes to synchronize with the master.
+After that synchronization happens less frequently (once per bar) to conserve network bandwidth.

+After a slave registers the MASTER must send it a message on the next pulse indicating the tempo and the exact pulse that the master is at.
+This is so the slave doesn't have to wait until the next bar to synchronize with the master.

 ## Methods